Section I: Basics

 12. Since Ravenloft is infamous as a place of imprisonment there is a question whether even the souls of the dead can escape to pass on to their final rest.
 There is no official answer for this, nor is there any consensus among the Kargat or among the fans.
 Some believe that the souls of the truly dead are free to drift off to their destinations in the outer planes; others believe the souls of the dead remain trapped in the demiplane, or even worse are devoured by the Dark Powers (or perhaps merely recycled back into the Mists, depending on one's view).
 The final truth is left to the judgement of the DM.

-14. Apart from the known Mistways (somewhat reliable paths of travel) any party that intentionally enters the Mists as a way to travel (without a Vistani escort) is dooming itself to wandering for quite a while.
-Possibly even meeting up with a few nasty creatures, and most-likely running adrift on an Island of Terror.
+14. Apart from the known Mistways (somewhat reliable paths of travel) any party that intentionally enters the Mists as a way to travel (without a Vistani escort) is dooming itself to wandering for quite a while, possibly even meeting up with a few nasty creatures, and most-likely running adrift on an Island of Terror.
 Using the Mists for travel between Core domains is foolish at best; it is faster and safer just to hitch up a wagon and ride, unless you have pressure to quickly cross a domain with closed border.
-Be careful too, as the mists can sometimes become a passage way through time…
+Be careful too, as the Mists can sometimes become a passageway through time… Powerful (i.e. high level) anchorites can also safely Mist Travel, a divine gift from their goddess in the Mists.

 15. Are there any religions in Ravenloft?